LukePappa/myOS/t.md

 Theories, doctrines, and philosophies fall short of the truth, which is itself beyond words.
-It may instead be found in the bare act of existence, through adherence to the single meditative instruction: "Be."
+It may instead be found in the bare act of existence.